-- (1) Unless otherwise provided in this emergency order, a registered commercial beekeeper may move hives and any bees housed within those hives within the Varroa mite general emergency zone if the beekeeper has: - (a) completed the Tocal Varroa mite online training within 12 months before the date of the movement, - (b) completed the alcohol washing requirements and found to be free of Varroa mite, and - (c) provided details of the proposed movement of hives to the Department by completing the notification of proposed hive movement form available at www.dpi.nsw.gov.au/varroa. - (2) A registered commercial beekeeper must not move a hive that has been: - (a) in the Narrabri emergency zones after 30 April 2022, - (b) in the Coffs Harbour emergency zones after 1 January 2022, - (c) in the Varroa mite eradication emergency zone, or the Varroa mite surveillance emergency zone in the 24 months before the date of the proposed movement. - (3) Before a beekeeper moves the bees and hives, the registered commercial beekeeper must: - (a) record the current location of the hives and the destination of the hives: - (i) GPS coordinates, land parcel number or Lot and Deposited Plan details, and - (ii) the street address, and - (b) keep these records for 5 years. - (4) While moving the bees and hives, the registered commercial beekeeper must: - (a) transport the hives in a manner that prevents the escape or entry of bees out of or into those hives, and - (b) as far as reasonably practicable, avoid transiting through the Varroa mite eradication emergency zone, and the Varroa mite surveillance emergency zone. - (5) If a registered commercial beekeeper transits through the Varroa mite eradication emergency zone, or the Varroa mite surveillance emergency zone, the beekeeper must not stop unless for one of the following reasons: - (a) obtaining supplies, including fuel, that is reasonably necessary for: - (i) the vehicle in which the hives are travelling, or - (ii) a person in the vehicle, or - (b) reasonably stopping to rest or have a meal, or - (c) dealing with an emergency.
+- (1) Unless otherwise provided in this emergency order, a registered commercial beekeeper may move hives and any bees housed within those hives within the Varroa mite general emergency zone if the beekeeper has: - (a) completed the Tocal Varroa mite online training within 12 months before the date of the movement, - (b) completed the alcohol washing requirements and found to be free of Varroa mite, and - (c) provided details of the proposed movement of hives to the Department by completing the notification of proposed hive movement form available at www.dpi.nsw.gov.au/varroa. - (2) A registered commercial beekeeper must not move a hive that has been: - (a) in the Narrabri emergency zones after 30 April 2022, - (b) in the Coffs Harbour emergency zones after 1 January 2022, - (c) in the Varroa mite eradication emergency zone, or the Varroa mite surveillance emergency zone in the 24 months before the date of the proposed movement. - (3) Before a beekeeper moves the bees and hives, the registered commercial beekeeper must:

-- (6) A person in charge of premises in the Varroa mite general emergency zone may accept bees and hives if the registered commercial beekeeper has complied with the requirements of this clause. - (7) In this clause:
+- (a) record the current location of the hives and the destination of the hives: - (i) GPS coordinates, land parcel number or Lot and Deposited Plan details, and - (ii) the street address, and - (b) keep these records for 5 years. - (4) While moving the bees and hives, the registered commercial beekeeper must: - (a) transport the hives in a manner that prevents the escape or entry of bees out of or into those hives, and - (b) as far as reasonably practicable, avoid transiting through the Varroa mite eradication emergency zone, and the Varroa mite surveillance emergency zone. - (5) If a registered commercial beekeeper transits through the Varroa mite eradication emergency zone, or the Varroa mite surveillance emergency zone, the beekeeper must not stop unless for one of the following reasons: - (a) obtaining supplies, including fuel, that is reasonably necessary for: - (i) the vehicle in which the hives are travelling, or - (ii) a person in the vehicle, or - (b) reasonably stopping to rest or have a meal, or - (c) dealing with an emergency. - (6) A person in charge of premises in the Varroa mite general emergency zone may permit a registered commercial beekeeper to move bees onto those premises as well as accept bees and hives from a registered commercial beekeeper, but only if the registered commercial beekeeper has complied with the requirements of this clause. - (7) In this clause: